Hanging Lights Made Using Metal Fruit Baskets

 These metal fruit baskets come in three colours; gold, rose gold and silver.
 Because this light was going to be in proximity to another light fixture that was silver and hung with clear acrylic gems, I chose the silver basket for this project.

 This is the remote controlled puck light I used for the hanging lights made using metal fruit baskets .
-This one came from Dollarama, but similar ones are available on Amazon.
+This one came from Dollarama.
+I no longer recommend these, because they tend to drain the batteries even when turned off.
+Similar ones are available on Amazon.

 When hot gluing the gems to the basket, make sure your glue gun is set on “high” temperature.
 I forgot and ended up having to re-glue some of the gems.
 These gems have a flat side as well as a faceted one, which makes it easy to glue them onto the basket.
 I started out thinking that I was going to add gems to every line on the basket but soon realized that wouldn’t be possible or even necessary.